-Polished concrete floors with top coat sealers in most cases are passed off as “Polished Concrete”.
-This adds further confusion when topical coatings like urethane’s, acrylics or epoxies are widely used to protect or enhance concrete floors.
-Polished concrete is more about a look then a method these days.
+Clear top coat sealers in most cases are passed off as “Polished Concrete”.
+This adds further confusion when clear coatings like urethane’s, acrylics or epoxies are used to protect or enhance concrete floors.
+Polished concrete tends to be more about a look then a method these days.

-Honed & sealed comes under the topical polished concrete floors category.
+Honed & sealed comes under the topical polished category.
 All these coatings perform differently and some are not even designed to be used on concrete.
 During and after the application of these coatings they need to be buffed with a high speed buffer for the shine to be produced and regular buffing to keep the shine along with maintenance top-up coats.

 Moisture test is an elimination process to ensure the concrete surface, regardless of age meets the Australian Standards for coatings to concrete substrates.
 A simple PH test for alkaline levels is recommended where moisture testing is beyond the acceptable margins.